 With the upsurge of bicycle enthusiasts throughout the State, many cities and counties are enacting various regulations that help to ensure the safety of riders and the overall general public.
 Because laws are subject to change, it is important that you understand your rights as a bicycle rider.
 Consider seeking the legal advice of a professional attorney who can help to adequately represent your rights.

 Attorney Scot Moga is an avid cyclist, runner and triathlete that represents injured riders to get compensation for personal injuries after a collision due to the negligence of another.
 Scot has been in the exact same circumstances as you as an injured cyclist.
 He was the victim of an extremely serious and traumatic high speed bicycle v. automobile collision wherein he suffered severe personal injuries resulting in hundreds of thousands of medical bills, loss of earnings / time off work, property damages, and extreme pain and suffering.
 Attorney Moga understands bicycle laws how they relate to collisions and accidents in the State of California.
-He has over 20 years of representing plaintiff injured cyclists and consequently has the ability, knowledge and experience to properly assist victims against the attacks from large insurance companies and their lawyers
+He has over 25 years of representing injured cyclists (and a lifetime of riding) and consequently has the ability, knowledge and experience to properly assist victims against the attacks from large insurance companies and their lawyers

 Attorney Moga is dedicated to representing other cyclists and children that have suffered severe personal injuries as a result of negligent drivers.
 If you or a loved one have been injured, contact attorney Scot Moga for a FREE CONSULTATION to protect all of you legal rights to adequate compensation for medical bills, loss of wages, loss of earning capacity, pain and suffering, and future medical care.